 Class actions are an option under the Anti-discrimination Law.
+They can be brought by associations of citizens, foundations, or other civil society institutions and organisations that have justified interest in pursuing the case.
 The main condition for undertaking a class action is to have the authorisation of the person that finds him/herself discriminated against (Art.41).
+There is no practice in relation to class actions thus far.